Kasipallot/Futuboard/README.md

 [React-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd)

 ### Frontend testing

-For frontend unit tests we use Jest and react-testing-library and for end-to-end testing we use Cypress
+We currently do not have any frontend unit tests, but we run end-to-end testing using cypress.

 ### ESLint